ReactiveSets/toubkal/README.md

 - Individual Reference Manuals for each module

 ### Automated Tests, Continuous Integration

-We have curently developped 125 tests for the XS core pipelets that run after every commit on Travis CI under node versions 0.6, 0.8, 0.10, and 0.11.
+We have curently developped 125 automated tests for the XS core pipelets that run after every commit on Travis CI under node versions 0.6, 0.8, 0.10, and 0.11.

 Our continuous integration process also requires that before each commit the developper runs these tests so travis usually passes all tests.
 In the event that a test does not pass the top priority is to fix the test before anything else.

 We have developped many other ui tests that are not currently automated because we have not yet integrated Phantomjs.

-We also do manual testing on the following web browsers: Chrome (latest), Firefox (latest), IE 8, IE 9, IE 10.
+We also do manual testing on the following web browsers: Chrome (latest), Firefox (latest), IE 8, 9, and 10.

 We publish to npm regularily, typically when we want to update our demonstration site.

-### Installation
+## Installation

 From npm, latest release:
 ```bash